zotonic/zotonic/doc/manuals/notification.rst

   for letting other modules know about a certaint even or condition.
 This makes it possible for other modules to act on it.

+  For example, :ref:`mod_development` uses call notifications to trigger builds and reloads.
+By doing this other modules can notify ``mod_development`` to trigger builds.
+But when ``mod_development`` is disabled nothing will happen.

 Call notification
   For this kind of notification, ``z_notifier`` expects an answer back.
 This answer is returned back to the notifier.
 This kind of notifications is used to